 Aloe vera is moisturizing.

-Thanks to its high number of mucopolysaccharides, the Aloe vera plant has amazing hydration properties.
-It is made up of 98% water, so aloe has the ability to hydrate the skin without leaving a greasy residue.
+The Aloe vera plant has unique hydration properties thanks to its many mucopolysaccharides.
+It comprises 98% water, so Aloe can hydrate the skin without leaving a greasy residue.

 Aloe vera can slow signs of aging.

 Aloe stimulates fibroblast activity, which increases elastin fiber and collagen production, smoothing out wrinkles and making the skin more elastic.
-Aloe vera also contains 18 amino acids and several other vitamins to fight free radicals that lead to wrinkles and age spots.
+Aloe vera also contains 18 amino acids and several other vitamins to fight free radicals, leading to wrinkles and age spots.

 Based on research conducted by dermatologists worldwide, Aloe vera has many uses for the face and body.
 When formulated into a proper regime, it can treat, restore, exfoliate, and provide consistent nutrition to the skin.
 Some skin conditions that Aloe vera has proven to help include: